OpenGIS/Waymark/readme.txt

 == Frequently Asked Questions ==

+= Is This Free? =

+*Yes!*, however if you (or your organisation) benefit from Waymark, please consider supporting the continued development of the plugin through [sponsorship](https://github.com/sponsors/OpenGIS) 🙂

 = Is There a Demo? =

 Yes, <a href="https://www.waymark.dev/">here</a>.
 You can also try the Editor <a href="https://www.waymark.dev/try/">here</a>.